-Core files produced by the VirtualBox CoreDumper are of the form core.vb.<ProcessName>.<ProcessID>, e.g.core.vb.VBoxHeadless.11321.
+Core files produced by the VirtualBox CoreDumper are of the form core.vb.<ProcessName>.<ProcessID>, for example core.vb.VBoxHeadless.11321.

-9.18 Locking down the VirtualBox manager GUI
+9.20 Locking down the VirtualBox manager GUI

-9.18.1 GUI customization
+9.20.1 GUI customization

 There are several advanced customization settings for locking down the VirtualBox manager, that is, removing some features that the user should not see.